Expand

 If the goodwill impairment occurred in a later year, it is possible that the tax basis of the goodwill would have been amortized to a point where it was lower than the book basis, giving rise to a deferred tax liability prior to the impairment.
 Using the same method described above, the total impairment charge may then reduce the book goodwill to a point where it is lower than the tax basis, giving rise to a deferred tax asset that must be assessed for realizability along with all of the company’s other deferred tax assets.

-Example BCG 9-26 and Example BCG 9-28 both demonstrate how to apply the simultaneous equations method referenced in ASC 350-20-35-8B when there is component-1 (i.e., tax-deductible) goodwill.
+Example BCG 9-21 and Example BCG 9-22 both demonstrate how to apply the simultaneous equations method referenced in ASC 350-20-35-8B when the goodwill impairment impacts component-1 (i.e., tax-deductible) goodwill.
 However, if the reporting unit’s deferred taxes are subject to a full valuation allowance—meaning the net deferred tax assets (considering the valuation allowance) are zero—both before and after the goodwill impairment, the iterative calculation is not necessary.
 This is because the tax effect of the goodwill impairment is zero since any impact on deferred tax balances resulting from the goodwill impairment would be offset by an equal change in the valuation allowance.

 In a situation when there is no valuation allowance before the goodwill impairment but some amount of valuation allowance will be needed after the goodwill impairment, or when there is a partial valuation allowance before the goodwill impairment (i.e., net deferred tax assets considering the valuation allowance are not zero) and a larger valuation allowance is necessary after the goodwill impairment, we believe the iterative calculation may need to be modified.
 If the iterative calculation is not modified, the carrying value of the reporting unit after the goodwill impairment (including the gross-up for the tax effects using the simultaneous equation) will typically be less than the fair value of the reporting unit.